jaredly/geometricart/Roadmap.md

 - [x] exporting an image... let's allow png export folks.
+	- Sooo stretch goal that would be fun, apparently you can embed whatever you want into png metadata.
+We could stuff the json in there

 - [ ] ok I actually have to deal with the sweep flag folks.
 - [ ] click  guide to hide it. undo brings it back of course.
-- [ ] hoveing a guide on the side should preview it on the screen.
+- [x] hoveing a guide on the side should preview it on the screen.

 - [ ] track down those bugs
 	- [ ] I was getting something from the wrong circle
 	- [ ] an intersection didn't have all offshoots